Maja Blanca

 - Slice and optionally serve topped with toasted coconut shavings.

 Literally translating to “white delicacy”, Maja Blanca is a dish of Spanish origin that has become a very popular Filipino dessert, present at almost any festivity.
-It basically is a coconut milk pudding thickened with a cornstarch slurry or with agar powder.
-Though more commonly prepared with the mere addition of sweet corn kernels and sugar, several variants such as that with purple yam or squash puree, can also be had.
+A maja blanca recipe is basically coconut milk pudding thickened with a cornstarch slurry or with agar powder.

 Compared to a panna cotta most of the time, texture would be the only similarity that these two delicacies share.
 The use of coconut milk gives the maja blanca a subtle yet very distinct depth of flavor.
+It’s an interesting dessert that’s worth trying at least once, even if it seems a little strange.

 We'll be adding more complexity into this recipe by actually using four types of milk.